Table of contents |

 Water Aid looked at ways in which different practices could be implemented in a community like this and created a list of practices that would help achieve water security:

-- Promote infrastructure and services that accommodate people’s different water needs – a ‘multiple use services' (MUS) approach
+• Promote infrastructure and services for diverse water needs through a 'multiple use services' (MUS) approach

 Food and water security solutions

-The Guardian reported that by 2030, the world will need an estimated 40 per cent more freshwater and 50 per cent more food and energy.
-This can be attributed to the accelerating increase in our population that is predicted to cause more stress on our food and water security.
+By 2030, as reported by The Guardian, the world will require approximately 40% more freshwater and 50% more food and energy.
+This surge can be linked to the escalating global population, which is expected to further strain our food and water security.

-- Increase planning and policy interaction – the best way to understand the different challenges and come up with the right solutions is through a collaboration of the food and water industry.
-Better lines of communication can lead to refined planning and policies that can directly change the industry.
+• Increase planning and policy interaction – the best way to understand the different challenges and come up with the right solutions is through a collaboration of the food and water industry.
+Improved communication can refine planning and policies, directly impacting the industry.